hartleylabnyu/memory-specificity/README.md

 ## Analysis and computational modeling code
 Data was analyzed in R using the R markdown analysis scripts found in the analysis folders.
-Computational model-fitting was conducted in Matlab (version 2020b).
+Computational model-fitting was conducted in Matlab (version 2024a).
 Modeling code is also located in the analysis folders.

 ## Contact info
-For questions, please contact katenuss@princeton.edu
+For questions, please contact katenuss@gmail.com